GTM Engineering

 Coordinating ICP scoring across channels

-This coordination eliminates the disconnect that happens when paid media targets one ICP definition while outbound operates from another.
-When a high-scoring account clicks a LinkedIn ad, that engagement data feeds directly into their composite score, which can trigger a personalized outbound sequence.
+When a high-scoring account clicks a LinkedIn ad, that engagement data feeds directly into their composite score, which can trigger an outbound sequence.
+When these channels share a single scoring model, growth teams stop reconciling conflicting data and start accelerating qualified pipeline.

 Build your ICP scoring system with Understory